uhm-descartes/uhm-descartes.github.io/_pages/research/fundamental.md

 This fundamental research is used to juxtapose engineering and AI in the context of economic and social considerations in

-* [Decarbonization](https://uhm-descartes.github.io/research/decarbonization/), focusing on the energy and transportation sectors, particularly relevant to Hawaii with its high penetration of renewables and associated challenges.
+* [Decarbonization](https://uhm-descartes.github.io/research/decarbonization/), particularly focusing on the smart energy and transportation sectors.
+Hawaii has one of the highest electricity rates in the country, and its energy status is fragile because of its geographical isolation.
+Yet, it has very high solar potential, showing a technically challenging, but reliable route towards energy independence.
 Building on UH Manoa research, we take advantage of collaborations with local stakeholders and utilities for granular and high-frequency electricity usage and transportation data; and the UHM campus, which has come to be a